szellmann/anari-visionaray/README.md

 ----------------------------

-This is an experimental implementation of the [ANARI Spec](https://github.com/KhronosGroup/ANARI-Docs).
-At the time of writing this (March 2025) I do spent a fair amount of time keeping this project up-to-date, so chances are it builds and works for you on Linux, Mac, or Windows with the typical ANARI apps out there.
+This is an experimental implementation of the [ANARI Spec](https://registry.khronos.org/ANARI/specs/1.0/ANARI-1.0.html).
+At the time of writing this (March 2025) I do spend a fair amount of time keeping this project up-to-date, so chances are it builds and works for you on Linux, Mac, or Windows with the typical ANARI apps out there.

 That said, this project is mostly meant as a playground for me, so its future is totally unclear at this point.
 For any "serious" ANARI users I would rather